Twenmod/AluminiumGear/README.md

 3) Select the project architecture i.e x64 for pc and arm64 for pi 4
 4) build
 ## libraries
-Some external libraries are required for this project Windows specific
+Some external libraries are required for this project.

+Windows specific
 - GLFW
 - glad

 Linux/Pi specific
 - X11
 - GLES31

 Shared
 - glm
 - stb_image